-If your coverage under a Medica policy ends during your inpatient stay, Medica will not cover the portion of your inpatient stay or other services received after your Medica Policy terminates.
+If your coverage under this Policy ends during your inpatient stay, Medica will not cover the portion of your inpatient stay or other services received after this Policy terminates.

 - 1. Maternity care provided by a non-network provider. - 2.
 Health care professional services for maternity labor delivery in the home. - 3.
 Services from a doula. - 4.
 Childbirth and other educational classes.